WMaximusW/cd12355-microservices-aws-kubernetes-project-starter/README.md

 #       So that, you can continue to deploy codes anytime you want.
 # - For applying the configures.
 #       You can edit the yaml as you need, then using the command: kubectl apply -f {file_name}.yaml

+# Stand-Out
+# Specify reasonable Memory and CPU allocation in the Kubernetes deployment configuration
+# replicas: 1
+# memory: 256Mi
+# cpu: 500m (0,5 core)
+# limit: 512Mi
+# cpu: 1000m (1 core)

+# In your README, specify what AWS instance type would be best used for the application?
+Why?
+#   In this pratice, i'm using the EC2 (3).
+But we can use the lambdra for this.
+Because its a serveless so that the pricing is much cheaper than the # EC2.
+But you need to define the requirement.
+#       If the codebuild is long then the EC2 is the one.
+3Gib memory, 2vCPus.
+#       If the codebuild is short then The lambra is much more better performance.

+# In your README, provide your thoughts on how we can save on costs?
+# 1. You need to ensure the right EC2 for your workload.
+You can use Auto Scalin group to adjust
+# 2. You can use Spot instances for the tasks is not critical.
+# 3. Using cache for building the image in codebuild for reducing the time compute.